HugeCoderGuy/LightsCameraPlants/README.md

 cd ~/LightsCameraPlants
 bash setup1.sh
 ```
+When prompted, type Y followed by enter to continue throughout the installation.
 5. After the `setup1.sh` script runs, your pi should restart.
 Upon restarting, run this in the command line
 ```
 cd ~/LightsCameraPlants